SquircleSpace/pfds/README.md

 ## Impure data structures

 Some algorithms are best implemented with impure data structures.
-When that happens, this library may also provide the impure data structure it used.
-Right now there is only one such data structure:
-`IMPURE-QUEUE`.
+The following data structures were useful when implementing pure data structures.
+They are provided for your convenience.

+### `IMPURE-QUEUE`

 The `IMPURE-QUEUE` is a queue that uses a circular buffer.
 The queue will automatically grow or shrink the buffer as the number of elements changes.

+### `IMPURE-LIST-BUILDER`

+The `IMPURE-LIST-BUILDER` is an object that allows you to construct a list in FIFO order.
+Instead of repeatedly pushing elements onto a list and then reversing the result, you can instead add elements to the list builder and then extract the result.